Coming Back to GitHub

 gt create --all --message "feat: add thing"

 gt submitStack a second PR on top while the first is in review, push both at once with gt submit --stack, address feedback anywhere in the stack with gt modify, and sync everything back up with gt sync.
-For personal projects it's overkill, honestly.
-But I use it at work and having the same tool everywhere removes a context switch I didn't realise was bothering me.
+For personal projects it's overkill, but I use it at work and having the same tool everywhere removes a context switch I didn't realise was bothering me.

 The migration itself was the --mirror flag and an evening.
 Clone from GitLab, push to GitHub, done.